Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Ferd was the first to ask, though.

-“What happened?”
+"What happened?"

-“Update from the Corti.”
+"Update from the Corti."
 Everyone sat up, because everyone knew who they were talking about.
-“His recovery’s just...he’s had a seizure.
-One that very nearly killed him.”
+"His recovery’s just...he’s had a seizure.
+One that very nearly killed him."

 There was silence around the room, as everyone absorbed the bad news.
 Hoeff put his cards down, stood up, and prowled away to the far end of the room with a terrible look on his face.

-“This *see*-sure,” Ferd began, warily.
-“Is a bad thing, yes?”
+"This *see*-sure," Ferd began, warily.
+"Is a bad thing, yes?"

-“Yeah, mate.
+"Yeah, mate.
 It’s *very* bad.
-It might have just ended his military career,” Wilde said, sadly.
-“Even if they get them under control, he’ll never fight again.”
+It might have just ended his military career," Wilde said, sadly.
+"Even if they get them under control, he’ll never fight again."

-“And, big sky-medicine can’t fix?”
+"And, big sky-medicine can’t fix?"

-“No. Not completely.
-It’s a problem with his brain.”
+"No. Not completely.
+It’s a problem with his brain."

-“...Oh.”
+"...Oh."

 Bruuk keened.
 He only knew the giant of a man briefly, but even he knew that would come as devastating news.
 Military service was his *purpose* and he’d just had it taken from him, probably forever.